Reward Gateway (UK) Ltd ("we", "us" or "our") is committed to protecting and respecting your privacy.

 International Transfers of your Personal Data

-A number of the service providers listed above are based outside the European Economic Area and your personal information may therefore be transferred to or accessed from outside of the European Economic Area.
+A number of the service providers listed above are based outside the UK and European Economic Area and your personal information may therefore be transferred to or accessed from outside of the UK and European Economic Area.

 Data protection laws provide you with the following rights to:

 - request access to your personal information (commonly known as a “data subject access request”).
 This enables you to receive a copy of the personal information we hold about you and to check that we are lawfully processing it;

 - request correction of the personal information that we hold about you.
 This enables you to have any incomplete or inaccurate information we hold about you corrected;